Renewable Heat Incentive (RHI)

 Your installer will advise you on this and on how to get the meter fitted.
 You must use a MCS-certified installer to install all meters.

-From spring 2017, if you apply to receive RHI, your heat pump must have an electricity meter installed.
+From spring/summer 2017, if you apply to receive RHI, your heat pump must have an electricity meter installed.

 Your RHI application